mogenius/docs/mogenius/docs/services/redis-commander.md

 **How to deploy**
 To set up Redis Commander, you can add it as a service to your cloudspace.
 Select Redis Commander from the service library and follow the instructions.
-There is a detailed tutorial available on [how to launch Redis with Redis Commander with mogenius](/mogenius/docs/tutorials/how-to-set-up-redis-in-the-cloud.md).
+There is a detailed tutorial available on [how to launch Redis Commander with mogenius](./../tutorials/how-to-set-up-redis-commander-in-the-cloud.md).